fazo96/telecommander/README.md

 Waht's missing for version _0.1.0_ (__Almost done!__):

-- View who's online and when was the last time they logged in
+- View when was the last time someone logged in
-- Automatic datacenter switching
-- Fixing a few bugs:
-    - unread messages aren't displayed on session start, only if they were received when the client was open
+- Download latest messages on session start and show unreads

 What's missing (for future versions up to 1.0)